-We have audited the financial statements of the governmental activities, and the major fund information of the Rush River Water Resource District, North Dakota, for the year ended December 31, 2022.
+We have audited the financial statements of the governmental activities, and each major fund of Rush River Water Resource District, North Dakota, for the year ended December 31, 2023.
 Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards (and, if applicable, Government Auditing Standards and the Uniform Guidance), as well as certain information related to the planned scope and timing of our audit.
-We have communicated such information in our letter to you dated March 28, 2023.
+We have communicated such information in our letter to you dated March 28, 2024.
 Professional standards also require that we communicate to you with the following information related to our audit.